This post may contain affiliate links. Please read my disclosure policy.

 Check out our favorite panini pan below: (click on the photo for more information)

 The small print: If you decide to purchase something at Amazon after following my affiliate link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.

-There is something about a classic sandwich that keep me coming back for more.
+Finally, there is something about a classic sandwich that keep me coming back for more.
 These Homemade (Baked) Chick-Fil-A Sandwiches from Barefeet in the Kitchen have been on my list of must-make recipes forever!
 Another crazy delicious ham & cheese variation is this Monte Cristo Sandwich from She Wears Many Hats.
 Amy says they make an amazing breakfast sandwich too!
 Yummy stuff.
 And I could never resist a big bite of this beautiful Grilled Chicken Cordon Blue Sandwich from The Cookie Rookie.